WolframResearch/LibraryLinkUtilities/docs/tutorial/IntegratingCppWithWL.md

 /// Tensor stands for a GenericTensor - type agnostic wrapper over MTensor using Tensor = MContainer<MArgumentType::Tensor>;

-/// SparseArray type corresponds to the "raw" MSparseArray as LLU does not have its own wrapper for this structure yet using SparseArray = MSparseArray;
+/// SparseArray stands for a GenericSparseArray - type agnostic wrapper over MSparseArray using SparseArray = MContainer<MArgumentType::SparseArray>;

 /// NumericArray stands for a GenericNumericArray - type agnostic wrapper over MNumericArray using NumericArray = MContainer<MArgumentType::NumericArray>;